 Also, I am sure by now you are all well aware that the ketogenic lifestyle is an anti-inflammatory lifestyle, so vegetable oils like canola oil, sunflower oil etc should be thrown away – and NEVER USED AGAIN.
 Vegetable oils are also present in store-bought mayonnaise which is why I recommend you make your own.

 Eggs, Fish and Meat

 Where eggs are featured, I use free-range, large eggs.
 Sizes differ from store to store, though.
 If it helps, the whole eggs I used weighed around 57g (2oz) each.

-Meat, eggs and offal: opt for pasture-raised, free-range and organic.
+Meat, eggs and offal: opt for pasture-raised, free-range and organic where possible